YipinXiong/vue-notes/vue_notes.md

 <p slot="content">content here</p>
 ```

-this is in the parent component, adding a `slot` attributes in the slot template; then, use `name` attribute to use them separately
+This is in the parent component, adding a `slot` attributes in the slot template; then, use `name` attribute to use them individually.

 ```html
 <template>